Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 Added a small form that functions as a way for users to add comments about a phone or phone accessory with a start rating.
 This is to improve the user experience.

 ### Moved the username and star rating outside of the comment box
-Moved the username and start rating outside of the comment box because I couldnt figure out how to place them in the comment box without breaking everything.
+Moved the username and start rating outside of the comment box because I couldn't figure out how to place them in the comment box without breaking everything.

 ### Basket page
-While the basket page is intended to work how it does in the wireframe I dont know how to change webpages based on inputs from other webpages so it can be considered a change from the wireframe.
+While the basket page is intended to work how it does in the wireframe I don't know how to change webpages based on inputs from other webpages so it can be considered a change from the wireframe.

 ### Checkout page
-Same as the basket page, I dont know how to change webpages based of inputs from other webpages so it will never look like how it does on the wireframe so it can be considered a change from the wireframe.
+Same as the basket page, I don't know how to change webpages based of inputs from other webpages so it will never look like how it does on the wireframe so it can be considered a change from the wireframe.

 ### Changed small text on the forget password page
 Made small changes to the small amount of the text on the forgot you password page to make it more readable to the user.